Vellethe/LIA/README.md

 and from there you can navigate yourself throught the components to see what they do/change how they work.
 Settingspage and excludedpage are seperated files with their own css if you want to make any changes to those 2 as well.

+Every component is divided into their own file to easier keep track of where it is.
+The api calls and sorting function are found in the "Helpers" folder.

 Provide instructions and examples so users/contributors can use the project.
 This will make it easy for them in case they encounter a problem --todo they will always have a place to reference what is expected. --todo